pawelzygmuntkrol/michalkrol3/README.md

 when you have to use some data in non parent-child related components (I did not have a lot of nesting but I know it would be good in this case either) and useEffect helps keep track of changes happening dynamically.

 - <b>Router</b> - I was encharmed by Router until build.
-It worked well on local server but it does not help in every situation (because of server-side rendering).
+It worked well on local server but it does not help in every situation.
 I needed to use HashRouter to make my website work in every situation yet still some Router features are great.
-In future I would like to learn more about BrowserRouter.
+In future I want to learn more about BrowserRouter.

 - <b>Styled Components</b> - having all code in one place is great.
 Because of how React works we have HTML+JS in one place, Style Components is a step further that brings CSS to the stack.
 I like using Styled Components yet I think SASS has advantage in debugging because of lack of incomprehensive IDs and MIXINS with arguments are graat tool when you